 Durability |

-As you can see Cedar has the natural resistance to decay, pests, and elements.
+As you can see Cedar has a natural resistance to decay, pests, and elements.
 Cedar has a natural oil that protects the wood from water, decay, and bugs.

 This makes Cedar unique and different than many other wood types.